aws-samples/serverless-patterns/apigw-websocket-mapping-template-authorizer/README.md

-# AWS Websocket API to Lambda non-proxy
+# AWS API Gateway Websocket API to AWS Lambda with authorization and mapping template

-This pattern will create a websocket API protected by a Lambda authorizer.
+This pattern will create an AWS API Gateway Websocket API protected by a Lambda authorizer.
 The websocket is integrated with a Lambda function through a mapping template that passes the main informations of the request.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-websocket-mapping-template-authorizer

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.